-Adventure Science Center-Nashville (the "Center") is a nonprofit corporation organized exclusively for the purpose of changing lives through extraordinary experiences in science and innovation.
+Adventure Science Center-Nashville (the "Center") is a nonprofit corporation organized exclusively to open every mind to the wonders of science and technology, fostering a better understanding of ourselves and the world around us.
 The Center provides an inspiring, immersive, hands-on learning environment for visitors of all ages to explore the integration of science, technology, engineering, arts, and math (collectively, "STEAM").
 The Center's methods of achieving its purpose include more than 50,000 square feet of exhibits combined with a broad variety of educational activities that take place both on- and off-site.
 Over the last several years, the Center has transformed several of its exhibit areas including a new virtual reality studio, a renovated Destination Exploration, and a new wing that houses Space Chase and the state-of-the-art, nationally-known Sudekum Planetarium.
 The Center is the only of its kind in a 200-mile radius, from which its visitors are primarily drawn.
 The Center relies on funding from private contributions, local appropriations, grants, program fees, annual memberships, and general admission fees to support its operations.